 Playing the piano entails a lot more than merely plucking notes from the keyboard.
-While there is less material on excellent posture for pianists than there is for drummers or guitarists, proper posture is just as important for all pianists.
+While there is less material on excellent posture for pianists than there is for drummers or guitarists, proper or correct posture is just as important for all pianists.

 A healthy posture allows a player to train or perform for extended periods of time without developing pains or injuries.